simon-panek/code-401-dotnet-prework/code-challenges.md

 # Code Challenges
 For each of the challenges below, create a new console application.
 Each of your challenges should be done in the `Program.cs` file.
-Utulize the `Main()` method, and create external methods as appropriate.
+Utilize the `Main()` method, and create external methods as appropriate.

-Practice using your git workflow during the construction of this project.
-Refer to the git workflow doc as a reference.
+Practice using your git work flow during the construction of this project.
+Refer to the git work flow doc as a reference.

-## Problem 1:
+## Problem 1: Array Max Result

 #### Problem Statement
 Given an array select the number that will give you the maximum result